sanchez0408/bellabeat-fitness-analysis/README.md

 ### 2. Sleep Habits
 #### 🔑 Key Findings
-- 12 of 25 users average less than 6 hours of sleep
-- 19 out of 25 users sleep less than the health recommendations
+- 76% of users fall below recommended sleep levels
-- Only 6 users meet the recommended 7–8 hour range
+- Only 24% meet the recommended 7–8 o more hour range
-- Users sleep longer on weekends
+- Sleep duration increases on weekends

 #### ⚡ Insight